micropython/micropython/CODECONVENTIONS.md

 - For else-statements, put the else on the same line as the previous closing brace.

-Include directives:
+Header files:
+- Try to stick to the Plan 9 header style, where header files do not include other header files.
-- Don't include within a header file.
+- Don't protect a header file from multiple inclusion with #if directives.

 Type names and declarations:
 - When defining a type, put '_t' after it.